Guest contributor David Lay always makes us laugh…and sometimes, scream. Here’s an EASY and fun tutorial on creating your own faux scars.

 You can make “pock” marks by dabbing in one spot.
 The more layers you lay down, the deeper the scar.

 ANOTHER CAUTION: This stuff, as it dries, pulls the skin in tight, and that is why it looks so much like a scar.
 However, that also means it can be uncomfortable after a while.
 Little kids may not like having this on their skin, so be aware of this.

 Removing the Scar

 The instructions on the bottle say to peal it off, but from my experience that can be a bit painful.
 Better to use fingernail polish remover.
 Again, needless to say but I’m going to say it anyway, make sure there is adequate ventilation and don’t get this stuff in your eye!

-Ok.
+Okay.
 Order it.
 Use it.
 Scare people.
-Or, make people feel sorry for you and put money in your tin can.
+Or just make people feel sorry for you and put money in your tin can.
 Simple.